ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 If any part of the processing indicates that the Reference Value does not match then the remaining steps in this section are skipped for that group.

 A Reference Value consists of an `environment-map` plus a `measurement-map`.
-In the `reference-values-triple-record` these are packaged together.
+In the `reference-triple-record` these are encoded together.
 In other triples multiple Reference Values are represented more compactly by letting one `environment-map` apply to multiple `measurement-map`s.

 The Verifier first looks for entries in the Accepted Claims Set with the same `environment-map` as the Reference Value.
-If there are no such entries then the Reference Value does not match.
+These are the candidate claims.
+If there are no candidate claims then the Reference Value does not match.

 A Verifier SHALL compare two `environment-map`s using a binary comparison of the CBOR encoded objects.